Rent a Cheap Car in South or North Australia at VIP Cars

 In a long-term car rental deal you can rent a deal for a week, a month or months on an end.
 An extended stay can be an affordable way to keep your independence.

 Ways to rent a car in Australia with VIPCars

 Besides our online booking process which consists of three simple steps - search, compare and book - here are a few other ways that you can use to rent a car from VIPCars and its partner companies:

 Free Android & iPhone app for booking on the go

 Booking by Phone and live chat

 With VIPCars and its suppliers, you can rent a car at a wide network of rental locations which include both city and airports locations.
 Also you have the option to pick your car in one part of the country and drop it in another; one-way fee applies in this case.

-Cross Border travel is not permitted in the rental car; you need to have a word with the supplier or our booking support for any further queries regarding the cross border or one way rental option in Australia.
+Cross-Border travel is usually not permitted by the rental car companies; you need to have a word with the supplier or our booking support for any further queries regarding the cross border or one way rental option in Australia.